phusion/passenger/doc/Packaging.txt.md

 generate an FHS-compliant directory tree in `pkg/fakeroot`, which you can directly package or with minor modifications.
 The fakeroot even contains a location configuration file.

-If the default fakeroot structure is not sufficient, please consider sending a patch.